-SOCET SET®, BAE Systems’ digital mapping software application, is used for precision photogrammetry and geospatial analysis.
-The software is renowned for its unequaled depth, performance, and ability to ingest data from numerous government and commercial image sources.
+SOCET SET® digital mapping software is used for precision photogrammetry and geospatial analysis, and is renowned for its unequaled depth, performance, and ability to ingest data from numerous image sources.

 SOCET SET works with the latest airborne digital sensors and includes innovative point-matching algorithms for multi-sensor triangulation.
 It offers powerful functionality for triangulation, DEM extraction, orthorectification, mosaicking, and feature collection.
 Moreover, these capabilities reduce labor hours through optimized, end-to-end workflows, resulting in significant cost savings throughout the mapping process.